-Glasvan had several units on display, which represent the first Autocar shunt trucks built for the Ontario market.
-A longtime shunt truck dealer, Glasvan announced a deal with Autocar late last year to become its first Canadian distributor.
+Glasvan had several units on display, which represent the first Autocar terminal tractors built for the Ontario market.
+A longtime terminal tractor dealer, Glasvan announced a deal with Autocar late last year to become its first Canadian distributor.
 Autocar has a storied history as a heavy vehicle manufacturer, but has been producing terminal tractors for only the past four years or so.

 George Cobham Jr., vice-president of sales and marketing with Glasvan, said his company has worked closely with Autocar to develop a Canadian spec’.